depado/articles/pages/drone-helm-kubernetes-rbac-2.md

 ## Basic Pipeline

-As stated in the previous article of the series, Drone works the same way as Travis, which is: You create a `.drone.yml` file at the root of your repository.
+As stated in the previous article of the series, Drone works the same way as Travis, which is: You create a `.drone.yml` file at the root of your repository:

-So let's do that:

 ```yaml
 workspace: